bacco007/HomeAssistantConfig/custom_components/variable/recorder_history_prefilter/README.md

 #### The Home Assistant Recorder Component

 When Home Assistant starts, it loads the recorder component.
-The recorder component gets it's parameters from the HA configuration file (configuration.yaml) and builds the list of entities, globs, etc. to be filtered.
+The recorder component gets its parameters from the HA configuration file (configuration.yaml) and builds the list of entities, globs, etc. to be filtered.
 It then starts a state change listener to call the filter module whenever an entity's state is changed.
 The filter determines if the entity should be added to the History database,

 For efficiency, Home Assistant builds the filter that is checked one time when Home Assistant is loaded.
 The filter can not be changed or added to by a custom_component.

 #### The Recorder History Prefilter

-This module injects it's own filter (actually a copy of the recorder's filter) into the HA Recorder component, removes the HA listener that was set up by the HA Recorder and sets up a new state change listener.
+This module injects its own filter (actually a copy of the recorder's filter) into the HA Recorder component, removes the HA listener that was set up by the HA Recorder and sets up a new state change listener.
 It is called when an entity's state changes instead of the HA Recorder filter and checks to see if the entity should be filtered.
-It the entity is not in it's list, the entity is passed to the HA Recorder filter module as it normally would be.
+It the entity is not in its list, the entity is passed to the HA Recorder filter module as it normally would be.

 ### Using the Recorder Prefilter